strey1998/BetterLands/README.md

 # BetterLands.py

 Python script which takes in an XMage deck and spits out an XMage deck with your preferred printings of cards.
+Contrary to the title, it works with all cards, not just lands.

 ### Usage